dcheongsee/Mini-C-Compiler/description/part3/README.md

  * The `gen.CodeGenerator` is the only class which `Main.java` directly interfaces with.
  * The `gen.*Gen` classes are the main classes that you will use to produce code (you can add more if you wish of course).
- * The class `gen.Test` shows you an example on how to emit instructions.
+ * The class `gen.asm.Test` shows you an example on how to emit instructions.

 Another new package has been added under `gen/asm`.
 This package defines the components of assembly programs: